FloRide1/piscine_chlorine_test/README.md

 # Piscine_chlorine_test

 ## Install
-If you want to add this project make: (in your piscine folder)
+If you want to add this project make: (NOT in your piscine folder)
 ```sh
 git clone git@github.com:FloRide1/piscine_chlorine_test.git
 ```